RonenNess/GeonBit.UI/README.md

 1. **Copy source project:** Copy the entire project from [GeonBit.UI/GeonBit.UI/](https://github.com/RonenNess/GeonBit.UI/tree/master/GeonBit.UI) into your own solution, including the content files and source.
 2. **Build project:** Make sure project build successfully.
-3. **Install fonts:** You might need to install some fonts that GeonBit.UI uses and don't come by default in windows / linux.
-To do so, go to the ```GeonBit.UI/Content/Fonts``` folder and install all the fonts there (they are all free to use including for commercial purposes).
-4. **Add reference to your project:** Add a reference from your main project the GeonBit.UI.
+3. **Add reference to your project:** Add a reference from your main project the GeonBit.UI.
 This should be enough to start using it (this is how the [GeonBit.UI.Examples](https://github.com/RonenNess/GeonBit.UI/tree/master/GeonBit.UI.Examples) project works, so you can check it out).

 ## Extra steps for Linux

 There are few more things to do if you use Linux:

-1. After installing the fonts from ```GeonBit.UI.Examples/Content/Fonts/```, you also need to copy the font files into the folder where the spritefont files reside (e.g. ```Content/GeonBit.UI/themes/<team-name>/fonts/```).
-2. Since at this time MonoGame can't build effects on Linux, you need to use a pre-compiled effects.
+1. Since at this time MonoGame can't build effects on Linux, you need to use a pre-compiled effects.
 Take the built effects from ```Content/BuiltEffects/``` and put them instead of the ```.fx``` files of your theme (e.g. ```Content/GeonBit.UI/themes/<team-name>/effects/```).
 Also change their 'Build Action' from 'Build' to 'Copy'.

 # Using GeonBit.UI